-While having to track down lost items for your elderly loved one might be a pain, nothing is worse than knowing something bad could happen.
+While having to track down lost items for your elderly loved ones might be painful, nothing is worse than knowing something bad could happen.

 To help out your elderly loved one, try keeping lists of certain things to help them out.
 Write down everything from daily activities to shopping lists, and this will help serve as a visual cue and a reminder for what they need to do or get next.
 When each item is completed, it can simply be checked off.

-Calendars will help in a similar fashion as the lists, only showing future tasks as well.
+Calendars will help similarly as the lists, only showing future tasks as well.
 This will help your elderly loved one remember important dates such as doctor appointments, important meetings, when bills are due, and more.

 Use a Journal